microsoft/winget-cli/README.md

 * Install a [Windows 10 Insider](https://insider.windows.com/) build
 * Join the Preview flight ring by [signing up](http://aka.ms/winget-InsiderProgram)

+Note: it may take a few days to get the updated App Installer after you receive e-mail confirmation from joining the Windows Package Manager Insider program.
+If you decide to install the latest release from GitHub, and you have successfully joined the insider program, you will receive updates when the next stable release has been added to the Microsoft Store.

 Once you have received the updated App Installer you should be able to execute `winget`.
 Some users have reported [issues](https://github.com/microsoft/winget-cli/issues/210) with the client not being on their PATH.

 ### Manually Update